-- A. Services offered to persons in the Community Protection Program (CPP) shall be consistent with their individual support and supervision needs, and be provided in a manner that minimizes the likelihood of offending behavior.
-Services must be provided in the most integrated setting appropriate to the person's needs and in the least restrictive manner possible. - B. DDA staff will only authorize services to CPP participants that: - 1.
+A. Services offered to persons in the Community Protection Program (CPP) should be consistent with their individual support and supervision needs, and be provided in a manner that minimizes the likelihood of offending behavior.
+Services must be provided in the most integrated setting appropriate to the person's needs and in the least restrictive manner possible.

+- B. DDD staff will only authorize services to CPP participants that: - 1.
 Are designed to provide the intensity of support and supervision necessary to maximize the safety of the CPP participants as well as the community; and - 2.
-Follow the treatment recommendations set forth by the certified and/or licensed professionals who evaluate and/or treat them. - C. If there is disagreement among the team concerning the treatment professional's recommendations, the Case Resource Manager (CRM) will consult with their supervisor and the regional CP Coordinator.
-If a satisfactory resolution cannot be achieved, consult the Field Services Administrator (FSA) for guidance.
+Follow the treatment recommendations set forth by the certified and/or licensed professionals who evaluate and/or treat them. - C. If there is disagreement among the team concerning the treatment professional's recommendations, the Case Resource Manager (CRM) will consult with the Field Services Administrator (FSA) for guidance.
 The FSA will respond in writing within fourteen (14) days with the resolution. - D. Persons with community protection issues may be referred for services to prospective providers only with disclosure of community protection information.
 Confidentiality of identification of any victim(s) must be respected.
 CRMs must redact (i.e., block out) victim names and other identifiers on all referral documents.
 Victim(s) identity must be contained only in the person's permanent file. - E. The following list specifies what services can and cannot be authorized for CPP participants, when resources are available.
 Some services may have additional eligibility requirements. - 1.
 Professional Therapy - a.
 Therapy that addresses a person's community protection issues must be provided by a qualified therapist or treatment professional with current credentials and who is in good standing with the Washington State Department of Health, Health Professions Quality Assurance Division.
-The treatment provider must have experience in working with persons with developmental disabilities.

-- b.
-Only a Certified Sex Offender Treatment Provider (C-SOTP) or an Affiliate SOTP (A-SOTP) working under the supervision of a C-SOTP may provide sexual deviancy treatment. - c.
-If a person has been deemed no longer in need of treatment by a qualified treatment professional, the program requirement for the CPP participant to engage in treatment may be waived.
-The CRM must document this determination in the participant's file.
-If the treatment team agrees that the participant is not benefiting from treatment and treatment is terminated, the program may consult with the treatment professional regarding recommendations for program restrictions and ongoing support. - d.
-The use of restrictive procedures during therapy or as part of treatment shall be governed by the requirements of DDA Policy 5.15, Use of Restrictive Procedures. - e.
-The CRM will review the following documents from the participant's therapist and document in CARE: - i.
-Individualized Treatment Plan; - ii.
-Quarterly Progress Reports; and - iii.
-Any other correspondence or reports.
+The treatment provider must have experience in working with persons with developmental disabilities. - b.
+Only a Certified Sex Offender Treatment Provider (SOTP) or an Affiliate SOTP working under the supervision of a Certified SOTP may provide sexual deviancy treatment. - c.
+If a person has been deemed no longer in need of treatment by a qualified treatment professional, the program requirement for the person to engage in treatment may be waived.
+The CRM must document this determination in the person's file.
+If the treatment team agrees that the person is not benefiting from treatment and treatment is terminated, the program may consult with the treatment professional regarding recommendations for program restrictions and ongoing support.